NCIP/labviewer/README.md

 Welcome to the LabViewer Project!
 =====================================

-LabViewer is a web-based application that allows users to view laboratory data stored in the Clinical Trials Object Data System (CTODS) Lab Domain database.

-LabViewer is distributed under the BSD 3-Clause License.
+LabViewer is a web application used to view and store clinical laboratory data.
+It is distributed under the BSD 3-Clause License.

 Please see the NOTICE and LICENSE files for details.